taitulism/ask-user/README.md

 ```

 ## **Question**
 Very self explanatory.
 The string that precedes the user input.
-A single space is added after the question if last character is not a space.
+For readability, the question is separated from the answer with a space.
+You can disable this behavior by setting the `trailingSpace` option to false.

 ## **onAnswer**
 A function that is used as the answer handler.
 It gets called when the user answers the question and hits "Enter".